 The day was spent relaxing by the pool, sipping cocktails and exploring the vibrant streets of Legian.
 There are a number of travel and adventure companies or tour operators at every nook and corner.
 Enquire about tours, private vehicles or scooter rentals (provided you hold a valid Indonesian license or an International Driving License) and decide on which places you would like to explore.

-So what we did was, to book, a private car with a driver for day 2, a hiking trip on day 3 and tickets for our to-and-fro travel to the neighbouring island of Lombok for day 4, all on the first day.
+So what we did was, to book, a chauffeur driven for day 2, a hiking trip on day 3 and tickets for our to-and-fro travel to the neighboring island of Lombok for day 4, all on the first day.
 Based on our personal preferences, prior online research and info from the available brochures at the agents' we sorted our 3 day plans in Bali.

 Places explored on day 1 :

 - Legian beach

 - Boutiques in Seminyak for shopping